diyor200/E-Learning-Platform-in-Django/README.md

 # E-Learning-Platform-in-Django

 - This is a e-learning website backend.
-I created some functionality it's backend
+I created some functionality